ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template_api.md

 When ScTemplateSearchRequest::CONTINUE returns, sc-template search will be continued.
 If ScTemplateSearchRequest::STOP or ScTemplateSearchRequest::ERROR returns, then sc-template search stops.
-If sc-template search stopped by ScTemplateSearchRequest::ERROR, then SearchByTemplateWithControl thrown utils::ExceptionInvalidState.
+If sc-template search stopped by ScTemplateSearchRequest::ERROR, then SearchByTemplateInterruptibly thrown utils::ExceptionInvalidState.
 If `filterCallback` passed, then all found sc-constructions triples are filtered by `filterCallback` condition.

 ```cpp